QED-92/cyber-security/modules/command-injections/command-injections.md

 ## Basic Discovery and Exploitation

-An attacker is attempting to exploit a basic web application that is used to test connectivity to a host.
+We want to exploit a basic web application that is used to test connectivity to a host.

 ![Filtered output](images/target.png)